-This facility also received a strong short-term care grade.
-Indeed, this ended up being this nursing home's second most impressive category grade.
-In that area, we gave this facility a grade of A. In the area of short-term care, we attempt to assess indicators of a nursing home's rehabilitation services.
-We analyze the nursing home's skilled nursing services, such as those performed by registered nurses and physical therapists.
-Fortunately, it appear that this nursing home employs registered nurses.
-Not every nursing home employs these types of nurses.
-On the other hand, according to the information this nursing home provided, they do not appear to employ physical therapists.
-The last metric we assessed in this area is the percentage of patients that ultimately returned home from the facility.
-We found that 6.2 percent of this nursing home's patients returned home as opposed to remaining at the nursing home on a permanent basis.
+Contributing to its first-rate assessment, this nursing home also received a dominant short-term care score, with a score of A. In forming these short-term care ratings, we quantify the facility's skilled nursing services, including those performed by registered nurses, speech therapists, physical therapists and other types of therapists.
+Our objective is to devise a scale for sizing up the rehabilitation services of various facilities.
+Fortunately, it looks like this facility employs registered nurses.
+Not every facility employs these types of nurses.
+On the other hand, based on the data they provided, they do not appear to employ physical therapists.
+The final metric we assessed in this area is the percentage of residents that who were able to eventually return home from the nursing home.
+We found that 6.2 percent of this nursing home's patients returned home as opposed to remaining at the facility on a permanent basis.

 Does this page answer your questions about Life Care Center of Salt Lake City?

 Turning to the third area, this facility also earned a score of B for its long-term care rating.
 This is an above average grade in this area.
 Long-term care ratings of this caliber generally require both around the clock care from nurses and aids, as well as quality routine healthcare services.
 In addition to assessing the quantity of care provided by nurses aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
 This facility provided the vaccine to 100 percent of its patients.
 Vaccines are critical to keeping residents healthy.
 Clearly, this place is doing something right in this area as it was able to keep its residents out of the hospital.
 In fact, it had only 0.01 hospitalizations per 1,000 long-term resident days, which is an impressively low number.